CLOSE TO PRODUCTION

 Relationship with suppliers

-At Jerónimo Martins, we believe that proximity is key to quality.
-The closer we are to where food is produced, the easier it is to guarantee its freshness and quality.
-Local sourcing also means shorter transportation routes, which helps reduce greenhouse gas emissions and the environmental footprint associated with our products and operations.
-The local economy also benefits, as these partnerships promote business at the regional level and create employment opportunities.
+We believe that proximity is essential for quality.
+The closer we are to where food is produced, the easier it is to ensure its freshness and quality.
+Buying locally also means that transport routes are shorter, which helps reduce greenhouse‑gas emissions and the environmental footprint associated with our products and operations.
+Local economies also benefit, as these partnerships promote regional businesses and create employment opportunities.

 That is why our strategy is based on going local, wherever we are.
 We adapt our product assortment to consumer trends and the specific characteristics of each market.
 At Group level, more than 90% of the food products we sell come from local suppliers.